Everything you need to know about visiting Abu Dhabi in March

 Weather information sourced from the National Centre of Meteorology Climate Report 2003-2019 for Abu Dhabi Corniche and seatemperature.org

-- On those cool evenings, you can still soak up the culture at the Sheikh Zayed Heritage Festival – Held nightly on the outskirts of the city, this annual event showcases local traditions such as camel racing and falconry.
+- On those cool evenings, you can still soak up the culture at the Sheikh Zayed Heritage Festival – Held nightly on the outskirts of the city; this annual event showcases local traditions such as camel racing and falconry.
+This year the festival will end on March 18th.
 You can learn more here.

 March is our favourite month for island exploration – warm weather and refreshing dips in the Gulf waters.